-Students with identified physical, emotional, learning, or developmental disabilities that are found to be eligible through a comprehensive evaluation have the right to placement in the least restrictive environment, and may receive special education services, accommodations, and related services in alignment to their individual needs according to a written Individualized Education Plan (IEP) and/or Section 504 plan.
+Students with identified physical, emotional, learning, or developmental disabilities that are found to be eligible through a comprehensive evaluation have the right to placement in the least restrictive environment, and may receive special education services, accommodations, and related services in alignment to their individual needs according to a written Individualized Education Plan (IEP) and/or Section 504 plan.KIPP Colorado will identify and evaluate students suspected of having special education and related services needs.

-Students who received special education services at their previous school will receive services at KIPP Colorado Public Schools as designated in an IEP meeting, which will take place within their first 30 days of school.
+Students new to KIPP Colorado who received special education services at their previous school will receive services at KIPP Colorado Public Schools as designated their IEPs.
+KIPP Colorado will schedule an IEP meeting to take place within the student's first 30 days of school.
 If your student has previously received special education services or has been given a Section 504 plan, please make sure to immediately notify the school leader.